Last updated: 10.09.2024

 If all the correction invoices should be treated as manual correction invoices when exporting invoices to Fortnox, select Always manually export correction invoices.

-If you have previously exported credit invoices as regular credit invoices to Fortnox, and then change to always export credit invoices as manual credit invoices, the number series will probably be broken.
+Also note that even if correction invoices have previously been exported to Fortnox as normal correction invoices and a switch is then made to always exporting correction invoices as manual correction invoices, the number series will probably be interrupted.

 Step 3: Add the invoice export in the invoice export settings